 Come celebrate the promise of a brand new year at the annual Gatlinburg Ball Drop and Fireworks Show.
 At the midnight hour on Dec.
 31, those in attendance can expect the ball to drop and an amazing display of fireworks to erupt from the top of the 407-foot-tall Gatlinburg Space Needle.
 Special music will be choreographed to accompany the fireworks, and rhythmic LED lights have been added to the tower to enhance the display.
 Come early for the live musical entertainment that will begin at 10 p.m., and you may also want to come out in time to enjoy the many New Year’s Eve specials that can be found at area restaurants.

 The Island in Pigeon Forge is also planning a huge celebration to ring in the new year on Dec.
 31. This family-friendly, free event starts as early as 10 a.m. with excellent live musical entertainment and tons of activities.
 You’ll find interactive games, face-painting booths, and lots of good food and drinks available.
 Midnight will close out the event with a huge fireworks display.
 Be sure to come early, because this is one of the most popular things to do in the Smoky Mountains in winter!

 4. Winter Sports at Ober Mountain

 Ober Mountain offers family fun all year round, but it provides some truly special activities exclusively in the winter months.
 Between mid-December and mid-March, you’ll have the opportunity to hit the slopes for some amazing skiing, snowboarding, and snow tubing.
 Lessons are even available if it’s your first time.
-You can also enjoy a wonderful ride on the thrilling Ski Mountain Coaster and the aerial tramway that offers stunning views of the Great Smoky Mountains.
+You can also enjoy a wonderful ride on the thrilling Tennessee Flyer Mountain Coaster and the aerial tramway that offers stunning views of the Great Smoky Mountains.